[ Custom Channels ]

 But agencies build custom things.
 Client X has a Laravel API powering a membership portal.
 Client Y has a headless CMS with a custom publishing workflow.
 Client Z runs a proprietary checkout that doesn’t use Shopify or WooCommerce.
 Those systems generate operational signals too — and those signals belong in the same client timeline as everything else.

 Custom channels let you send events from any system, using any naming convention, into the same Burrow project that holds the client’s WordPress events, GitHub deploys, and Stripe billing.
-No special configuration.
-No channel creation step.
-Send an event with your chosen source and type, and it appears in the timeline.
+And because every Burrow channel — first-class or custom — is rendered from the same event architecture, a custom channel isn’t a webhook bucket.
+It’s a full reporting product: its own dashboard, its own KPIs, its own event grammar.

 How it works